teltek/PuMuKIT2-up2u-bundle/README.md

-# GEANT-OER Project: GeantWebTVBundle
+# UP2U-EDUOER Project: Up2uWebTVBundle

 Bundle based on [Symfony](http://symfony.com/) to work with the [PuMuKIT2 Video Platform](https://github.com/campusdomar/PuMuKIT2/blob/2.1.x/README.md).

 This bundle overrides the [PuMuKIT-2 WebTV Bundle](https://github.com/campusdomar/PuMuKIT2/tree/master/src/Pumukit/WebTVBundle).
-It has been developed as the Web portal for the Geant-OER project, whose goal is the creation of an European repository of educational multimedia resources for learning.
+It has been developed as the Web portal for the UP2U EDUOER project, whose goal is the creation of an European repository of educational multimedia resources for learning.

 Installation
 ------------